-Each partner organisation will be required to answer the Simplified UKRI due diligence questionnaire and provide an 'Income and Expenditure statement' and a 'Cash Flow statement'.
+Each partner organisation will be required to answer the Simplified UKRI due diligence questionnaire and provide an 'Income and Expenditure statement' and a 'Cash Flow statement' at project set up, should your application be successful.

 You will also be required to complete a Minimal Financial Assistance Declaration form for any UK business partners involved in the project.